Nordix/xcluster/doc/ci.md

 ## Headless operation

-`Xcluste` can be started with consoles in [GNU-screen](https://www.gnu.org/software/screen/) instead of `xterm`;
+`Xcluster` can be started with consoles in [GNU-screen](https://www.gnu.org/software/screen/) instead of `xterm`;

 ```